Health Care Trend 2014

 First then, can we give a vision of future care?
 We have seen several experimental visions.

 See for instance Windows or Kaiser Permanente .
-Great views, but especially inspired by technological and information developments.
-Informing, but „all-in” technologies are still to be construed.
+Great views, but inspired by technological and information developments.
+Inclusive, “all-in”, technologies supporting to all stages of caring and functional for all stakeholders, are still to be construed.

 Imagine, they need to be implemented, brought to practice, being used by persons with interests and emotions, professionals and patients, not just the innovator or early adopters.
 It is not a matter of technology alone.

-Besides, visions don’t inform about how we need to develop.
+Besides, “visions” only, do not inform about how we need to develop.

 This principle directive is: Integrate, integrate, integrate.